shanadev/SteveNES/README.md

 * CPU Done and tested (legal codes only)
 * PPU Done
 * Mapper 000 games are now playable, sprites and sprite zero detection added
+    * Tested with: Super Mario Bros, Donkey Kong, 1942, Excitebike, Kung Fu
+* Mapper 002 and 003 added!
+    * Tested 002 with: Castlevania 1, DuckTales, Guardian Legend
+    * Tested 003 with: Gradius, Mickey Mousecapade

 Need to look at speed, but speed is really good when running in release mode, totally playable at 60FPS.

+Noticing edge of screen artifacts that probably should not be there.